taddison/personal-site/README.md

 Do later:

+- font subsetting to reduce size of font files
 - analytics - happy with GA4?
 Something else?
 - header image
 - Tidy up functions so they can actually be tested, see https://github.com/11ty/eleventy-base-blog/blob/87c7dd40efc278717d09de219d33ff4a6c4315a8/.eleventy.js